dynamic/silverstripe-elemental-promos/README.md

 ## Usage

-A content block to display a group of promos - a small card with an image, headline, short desciption, and link.
+A content block to display a group of promos - a small card with an image, headline, short description, and link.
 Typically this will display 3 to 4 promos per row depending on layout restrictions.

 ### Template Notes